dyxstat/HiCBin/README.md

 ```
 # Enter the R
 R
-# download the R package and you may need to select a CRAN mirror for the installation.
+# Download the R package and you may need to select a CRAN mirror for the installation
 install.packages("glmmTMB", type="source")
 ```
 Finally, you can test the pipeline, and testing result are in test/out/hicbin.log: